 Training a student offers excellent CPD opportunities, including learning through teaching, peer-to-peer networking at APPEL events, learning from students, and reflecting on and developing Core Competencies including leadership skills and human resources management skills.

-In 2019, 84% of our Supervisors agreed that supervising a student contributed to their CPD.
+In 2020, 94% of our Supervisors and 87% of Preceptors agreed that supervising a student contributed to their CPD.

 APPEL has developed sample CPD cycles, based on some feedback that pharmacists shared regarding their experiences of supervising students.
 These cycles are intended to illustrate how pharmacists can incorporate their own experiences of supervising students into their own professional learning journeys.